12 Panel Urine Drug Test Cups

-When the drug of abuse if not known, 12 panel drug test bulk products are available in two configurations.
+When the drug of abuse if not known, 12 panel urine drug test cups are available in two configurations.
 Industry standards, company culture, or individual circumstance may also impact the need to test for different drugs and metabolites.
-12 panel drug test bulk products allow you to choose between testing for PCP or Tricyclic Antidepressants in the twelfth panel.
+12 panel urine drug test cups allow you to choose between testing for PCP or Tricyclic Antidepressants in the twelfth panel.

 CLIA waived for accurate and repeatable results, 12 Panel Medical test cups are very difficult to tamper with.
 Integrated adulterant testing for Creatinine, Nitrite, pH, bleach, and SG, customizable and sensitive cutoff concentrations, and temperature checks to ensure the validity of the sample make 12 panel drug test accuracy reliable and valuable.
 Employing immunoassay technology for qualitative results within minutes of collecting the specimen, they are the test cup of choice for employers, organizations, governments, and individuals who need to test extensively for painkillers and other commonly abused drugs.